-In a position of austerity, the Audit Committee is focussed on ensuring that financial decisions are made for the benefit the organisation over the medium and long term, in addition to meeting current service needs.
+In a position of austerity, the Audit Committee will continue its consideration of the framework for financial decisions.
 The Audit Committee has received updates on financial resilience as part of the finance updates and has welcomed the assurance to be gained from an ongoing external review of the Council Treasury Management activities, by the Council's Treasury Management advisors.
 The outputs of this review will inform our focus in 2019/20.